pete-machine/torchbricks/README.md

 ```

-### Bag of bricks - reusable bricks modules
+### Brick features: Bag of bricks - reusable bricks modules
 Note also in above example we use bag-of-bricks to import commonly used `nn.Module`s

 This includes a `Preprocessor`, `ImageClassifier` and `resnet_to_brick` to convert torchvision resnet models into a backbone brick
 (without a classifier).

-### Use-case: Training with pytorch-lightning trainer
+### Brick features: Training with pytorch-lightning trainer
 I like and love pytorch-lightning!
-We can avoid writing the easy-to-get-wrong training loop, write validation/test scrips.
+We can avoid writing the easy-to-get-wrong training loop and validation/test scrips.

-Pytorch lightning will create logs, ensures training is done efficiently on any device (CPU, GPU, TPU), on multiple/distributed devices
+Pytorch lightning creates logs, ensures training is done efficiently on any device (CPU, GPU, TPU), on multiple/distributed devices
 with reduced precision and much more.

 However, one issue I found myself having when wanting to extend my custom pytorch-lightning module (`LightningModule`) is that it forces an
 object oriented style with multiple levels of inheritance.
 This is not necessarily bad, but it makes it hard to reuse
-code across projects and generally made the code complicated.
+code across projects and generally makes the code complicated.

-With a brick collection you should rarely change or inherit your lightning module, instead you inject the model, metrics and loss functions
+With a brick collection you should rarely change or inherit your lightning module, instead you can inject the model, metrics and loss functions
 into a lightning module.
 Changes to preprocessor, backbone, necks, heads, metrics and losses are done on the outside
 and injected into the lightning module.

-Below is an example of how you could inject a brick collection into with pytorch-lightning.
+Below is an example of how you could inject a brick collection with pytorch-lightning.

 We have created `LightningBrickCollection` ([available here](https://github.com/PeteHeine/torchbricks/blob/main/scripts/lightning_module.py))
 as an example for you to use.